Chandni-L5/pawsome-strolls/README.md

 ### 4.2 Frameworks, Libraries & Programs Used
 - Balsamiq - to create wireframes
 - Git - For version control and deployment
-- Github - used as the code editor and save files
+- GitHub - used as the code editor and save files
 - Bootstrap version 5.3 - Code for the navigation bar, carousel, cards and form have been used and amended for use.
 CSS styling was also used and modified from Bootstrap using the documentation and some JavaScript has been applied to assist the functionality of the bootstrap code and CSS
 - Google Fonts -  to implement the fonts used in the site
 - Font Awesome - for icons and logos used in the site